mucsci-students/2022fa-475-NumpiArcade/README.md

 - Jon Brennan

 ## Downloading
-1. Run the command below in a terminal
+Click on the green "Code" button, and download and extract the ZIP file, or run the following command below in a terminal
 ```
 git clone https://github.com/mucsci-students/2022fa-475-NumpiArcade.git
 ```